watermelonwolverine/Filename-Tag-Generator/README.md

       --version            print version and exit

+## Example

+You may want to have different tags files.
+For example one for maps and one for characters which are named `map-tags.json` and `character-tags.json` respectively.

+The program wouldn't find those because they don't have the default name, but you can start the program by pointing them directly to the tags with

+`Filename-Tag-Generator --tags maps-tags.json`

+or

+`Filename-Tag-Generator --tags character-tags.json`

 # Searching

 This program does not have any search functionality.
 Instead, you use whatever file browser your system has which usually has all the features you need.
 Windows, Ubuntu, GDrive, Dropbox, etc. all provide thumbnail views and indexed search.